 Add + Add, total, sum, more, plus, increase, altogether Algebra a symbol representing a number Arrays A rectangular representation where each row and column must have the same number of objects or pictures.
 Commutative In addition, numbers can be added up in any order and the total remains the same e.g. a + b = b + a.
 Divide ÷ Dividing is a quick way of subtracting several lots of the same number of quantity, or splitting it up into equal groups.
 Divisor The divisor is the number you divide by e.g. in 6÷3 the divisor is 3.
 Equals the same value as, equivalent, balance Equation A number sentence that uses letters or symbols to replace digits, a statement where two mathematical expressions have the same value.
 Generalise Look for a general pattern that will help to solve a related problem.
 Grid A way to organise a multiplication or division calculation where the number being divided is partitioned.
 The partial products are shown in the grid.
-See diagram in multiplication and division Crowing Sections.
-Grouping on already established number until no more groups an all eady established humber until no more groups friends would make 7 groups of 5 Inverse Opposite or reverse operations $e \neq 16 - 7 = 9 \text{ so}$ 9+7=16 Multiply x So many groups of, lots of, and sets of, Times, find the product of.
+See diagram in multiplication and division sections.
+Grouping Where a set of objects or a number is grouped into an already established number until no more groups can be made.
+E.g. 35 sweets shared between 7 friends would make 7 groups of 5.
+Inverse Opposite or reverse operations, e.g. 16 - 7 = 9 so 9+7=16 Multiply x So many groups of, lots of, and sets of.
+Times, find the product of.
 Pedagogy Teaching method used e.g. asking questions, encouraging to look for patterns etc. Quotient A quotient is the whole number of times you can divide one number by a number.
 Remainder If you can't divide a number exactly you have an amount left over - this is called the remainderr.